-- One section of Medical Gross Anatomy - One section of Anatomy for Dental studental students
+- One section of Gross Anatomy (Graduate or Medical) - One section of Anatomy for Dental studental students

 Students may opt to teach in other courses and may express their preference to the GEC.
 Prior to this request, students should have spoken with the Course Director of their chosen course to assess availability/feasibility.